-Peru’s climate varies depending on where you visit.
+Peru’s weather varies depending on where you will go.

-On the coast it is usually quite hot although during the winter (April-August) it can get chilly early in the morning and at night.
+On the coast it’s usually quite hot although during the winter (April-August) it get chilly during early mornings and at night.

-In the Andes there are two main seasons – wet and dry.
-The wet season runs from November to April and is wet but usually warmer overall.
-The dry season runs from May to October and has hot clear days but cold nights.
+In the mountains there are two main seasons – wet and dry.
+The wet season runs from November to April and it rain but usually warmer overall.
+The dry season runs from May to October and has hot clear days but cold during nights.

-The only one thing you can say about the weather in Peru is that it is difficult to accurately predict.
-You can beautifully clear hot days in the middle of the wet season and hail storms in the dry season – it’s one of the beauties of Peru.
+The only one thing you can say about the weather in Peru is that it’s difficult to accurately predict.
+You can beautifully clear hot days in the middle of the rain season and hail storms in the dry season – it’s one of the beauties of Andes Peru.

-You should always consult your local travel clinic regarding vaccines.
-In general the regular vaccines such as Tetanus, Diptheria, Polio etc are recommended.
-If you are visiting the low-land jungle then Yellow Fever is recommended.
+You should always consult about it your local travel clinic regarding vaccines.
+In general the regular vaccines such as Tetanus, Diptheria, Polio etc is recommended.
+If you are traveling the low-land rainforest-jungle then Yellow Fever is recommended.

-There is no down season for Machu Picchu, so the ruins will always be crowded.
-They are best seen early in the morning before the huge crowds come, but there is no real way to avoid other tourists.
-The citadel is a huge area, with lots of terraces.
-Good running shoes or hiking boots are preferred for your tour.
-If you are doing one of the extra hikes, Huayna Picchu or Machu Picchu mountain, you will want hiking boots with good traction.
+There is no low season for Machu Picchu, so the Inkan ruins could always be crowded.
+Best time to visit could be early in the morning before the huge crowds come, but there is no real way to avoid other travelers.
+The Inka citadel is a huge area, with lots of terraces.
+Good running shoes or hiking boots are preferred for your excursion.
+If you are doing 1 of the extra hikes, Huayna Picchu or Machu Picchu mountaña, hiking boots with good traction will be better.

-Please remember that you will need your original passport to get inside the ruins.
-No large bags are allowed in the park, so you will need to leave them at your hotel, or check them at the front gate.
-The park rangers are diligent about rules, so please make sure to be courteous and respectful.
+Please remember that you’ll need your original passport to get inside the Machu Picchu.
+No large bags are allowed in the park max 25 lt., so you will need to leave them at your hotel, or check them at the front gate.
+The park rangers are diligent about the rules, please make sure to be courteous and respectful.

-Many people are surprised to learn that Machu Picchu falls into a subtropical climate category.
-It is filled with orchids, bromeliads and some pesky insects.
-Also known as the Cloud Forest, Machu Picchu is surrounded by higher mountain peaks, frequently shrouded in mist.
-This is perhaps one of the reasons that the Spanish never discovered it.
-It is considerably lower altitude (hotter and more humid) than Cusco and many of the other treks.
+Many people are surprised to learn that the Machu Picchu mountains falls within a subtropical climate category.
+It’s filled with orchids, bromeliads and some pesky insects.
+Also known as the Cloud Forest, Machu Picchu is surrounded by higher andes mountain peaks, frequently shrouded in mist.
+This is perhaps one of the reasons that the Spanish never found it.
+It is considerably lower altitude (hotter and more humid) than Cusco and many of the other areas.

-The weather changes often in Machu Picchu.
-Typically, during the dry season (April-November) the early mornings are foggy, and can be chilly.
-In the late mornings, the clouds clear and the sun comes out, so it can get quite hot.
-Layers that you can peel off or add on, are best.
-Sun protection, insect repellent and a good hat are essentials.
-However, please keep in mind that sometimes there is still rain in June and sunshine in December.
-A rain poncho is highly recommended, no matter what season you visit.
-When it rains, the ancient stones can become slippery, so having shoes with a good tread is helpful, and perhaps, a rubber-tipped walking stick.
+The weather changes very often in Machu Picchu.
+Typically, during the dry season (April-November) the early mornings are foggy, and could be chilly.
+In the late mornings, the clouds clear up and the sun comes out, so it can get quite very hot.
+Layers that it’s easy to peel off or add on, are best.
+Sun hat, suncream, insect repellent are essentials.
+However, please keep in mind that sometimes there is still raining in June and sunshine in December.
+A rain jacket is highly recommended, no matter what season you travel.
+When it rains, the ancient stones can become slippery, so having shoes with a good tread is helpful, and perhaps, a rubber-tipped walking poles.

-The rainy season is from mid-November to mid-April, with February being the wettest month.
-The Inca Trail is closed during February, although the Machu Picchu ruins are still open.
+The wet season is from mid-November to mid-April, with February being the rainiest month.
+The Inca Trail is closed in February, although the Machu Picchu Inka site are still open.

 Of course, weather is unpredictable.
-No matter what month you are in Machu Picchu, please make sure that you have rain gear, including a waterproof jacket, pants, poncho and waterproof gloves.
+No matter what month you are visiting Machu Picchu, please remember to take with you rain gear, including a waterproof jacket, pants, poncho and waterproof gloves.

-Cusco is located in the southeast area of Peru, and has one of the highest elevations of all the cities in South America (3,400 m/11,200 ft).
-The city has a lot to offer, including historical sites, museums, restaurants, a great nightlife and shops.
-Cusco is full of cobblestone streets, so good walking shoes are a must.
-You can easily walk from place to place, but taxis are plentiful and safe.
-The airport is only a 10 minute drive from the main square.
+Cusco region is located in the southeast site of Peru, and has one of the highest elevations of all the cities in South America (3,400 m/11,200 ft).
+The city has a lot tourist destinations to offer, including historical sites, museums, restaurants, a great nightlife and shops.
+Cusco is full of cobblestone streets, so good walking shoes will be helpful.
+You can easily walk from place to other, but taxis are plentiful and safe.
+The airport is only a 10 minute drive from the Cusco main square.

-Cusco is also surrounded by the beautiful Sacred Valley, which is a little lower in altitude.
-Some people prefer to head down to the valley first, to slowly adjust to the altitude.
-The valley has a lot of beautiful places to visit, including Pisaq, Urubamba, Ollantaytambo, Maras/Moray, Tipon and many others
+Cusco is also surrounded by the Sacred Valley of the Incas, which is a little lower in altitude than Cusco city and beautiful.
+Some travelers prefer to head down to the sacred valley first, to slowly adjust to the altitude.
+The valley has a lot of beautiful inca sites to visit, including Pisaq, Urubamba, Ollantaytambo, Maras/salt mines, Moray, Tipon and many others

-Cusco is known to have two seasons – the dry season and the rainy season.
-The dry season is from May through September and the rainy season is from October through April.
-In recent years, the weather has not been predictable, so we have experienced rain during our dry season and sunshine during the rainy season.
-Be prepared for any type of weather.
+Cusco also has two seasons – the dry season and the wet season.
+The dry season is from May through September and the rain season is from October through April.
+The weather on the Cusco area is not predictable, so we have experienced raining days during our dry season and sunshine during the rain season.
+Be prepared for all type of this weather.

-The temperature does not vary much throughout the year.
-The days will typically be between 15-20 degrees Celsius (60-70 degrees Fahrenheit).
-However, when the sun goes down, so does the temperature, due to the decrease in oxygen levels at this high altitude.
-You will need a warm jacket for the evenings in the city because it will fall to 1-5 degrees Celsius (35 – 40 degrees Fahrenheit).
+The temperature doesn’t vary a lot of throughout the year. the days can usually be between 15-20 degrees Celsius (60-70 degrees Fahrenheit).
+However, once the sun goes down, it’s cold temperature, because of the decrease in oxygen levels at this high altitude.
+You will need a warm jacket for the evenings in the Cusco city because it’ll fall to 1-5 degrees Celsius (35 – 40 degrees Fahrenheit).

-If you are heading down into the Sacred Valley directly from the airport, expect warmer temperatures on both ends (about 10 degrees warmer).
+If you are heading down within the Sacred Valley directly from the Cusco airport, expect warmer temperatures on both ends (about 10 degrees warmer).

-NOTE: Please don’t go by what you read on weather-predicting websites regarding rain in Cusco.
-Cusco is also the name of the entire municipality, including all of the Sacred Valley, which includes many micro-climates.
-These sites are never correct for the area.
-The region is too big and there are many weather changes.
+NOTE: Please do not go by what you read on weather-predicting websites regarding rain in Cusco.
+Cusco is also the name of the entire municipality, including all of Sacred Valley area, which includes many micro-climates.
+Those places are never correct for the area.
+The region is too big and there are a lot of weather changes.
 Be prepared for anything!

-We’re proud to say that the only complaints we get about our food is that there is too much of it.
-Many people comment that the food they eat on the treks is the best they get whilst in Peru.
+We’re proud to say that the only complaints we get about our food is that there is very much of it.
+Many people comment that the food they eat on the hikes to Machu Picchu is the best they get whilst in Peru.

 A sample menu is as follows: